 Why Do Woodpeckers Peck and How to Stop It

-Woodpeckers are frequent backyard visitors.
-Learn why woodpeckers peck wood and how to stop woodpeckers from pecking your house.
+Woodpeckers have a unique way to drum up attention.
+Learn why woodpeckers peck wood, trees and metal and how to stop woodpeckers from pecking your house.

 “Why do woodpeckers peck at metal chimney caps, and can I prevent it?” asks James Gates of Lemoyne, Pennsylvania.

 Kenn and Kimberly: While many birds sing to claim their territories, woodpeckers have a different method.
 Woodpeckers knock on hard surfaces like wood to communicate with others and attract a mate.
 One bird may drum more than 8,000 times per day, and a downy woodpecker typically strikes 16 times per second.
 They typically find a dry, brittle tree limb and drum on it, hammering with rapid bursts.

 Like other members of the woodpecker family, northern flickers sometimes use man-made objects to drum up attention.
 Much to the dismay of many homeowners, northern flickers often go the extra mile, using chimneys and house gutters to amplify their announcements.